soyjuanmalopez/spotify-java/Netflix.md

 </plugin>
 ```

-To find out more ways to configure the plugin, refer to the following reference link
+To find out more ways to configure the plugin, refer to the following reference link.
+And to see an example of migration see section *3* of the same guide.
 [Database Migrations with Flyway](https://www.baeldung.com/database-migrations-with-flyway)

 ### MapStruct